Totengeist/wednesdayseries.com/faq.md

 ## Where was Wednesday filmed?

 Season 1 of *Wednesday* was filmed on location in Romania.
 For information on filming locations for Season 1, please see our [Virtual Tour][_tour].

+> We started in Toronto, we ended up in Romania.
+We looked at a lot of different castles and palaces and environments to base it on.
+>
+> &mdash; Mark Scruton (production designer) via [Gold Derby][goldderby-markscruton]

 It has been reported that [Season 2 will be filmed in Ireland][deadline-1235601823].